mykola-zalizniak/BotBrowser/README.md

 **Notes:**
 - Use `--user-data-dir` with a unique temporary folder to avoid conflicts with running Chromium instances
-- Prefer `--proxy-server` or per‑context proxies (ENT Tier1); auto timezone/locale detection applies in both cases
+- Prefer `--proxy-server` or per-context proxies (ENT Tier1); auto timezone/locale detection applies in both cases
-- Avoid framework‑specific proxy/auth options (e.g., `page.authenticate()`), which bypass BotBrowser geo detection
+- Avoid framework-specific proxy/auth options (e.g., `page.authenticate()`), which disable BotBrowser's geo-detection and may leak location information
 - `socks5h://` is supported when you need hostnames resolved by the proxy

 Examples: [Playwright](examples/playwright/) • [Puppeteer](examples/puppeteer/)